rv178/rv178/README.md

 ## I'm a student and a developer!

+-😄 Hope you find everything helpful in here!

 -😀 I am a student who does coding as a hobby.

 -🥪 I really like to eat food.